lcharlois-neotys/docker-selenium/SECURITY.md

 # Security notes on Docker-Selenium

-The docker images are built and pushed from [TravisCI](https://travis-ci.org/elgalu/docker-selenium/builds/123103275) for full traceability.
+The docker images are built and pushed from [TravisCI](https://travis-ci.org/elgalu/docker-Selenium/builds/123103275) for full traceability.

 Using `VNC_PASSWORD=no` will make it VNC passwordless accessible, leave it empty to get a randomly generated one or if you don't use VNC simply deactivate it via `docker run ... -e VNC_START=false` but VNC is currently set to not use encryption.
 This should be irrelevant as the VNC should only be accessible within your Docker host machine, if you choose to expose VNC to the outside world

 ## Important

-Do **NOT** expose your selenium grid to the outside world (e.g. in AWS), because Selenium does not provide authentication.
-Therefore, if the ports are not firewalled malicious users will use [your selenium grid as a bot net](https://github.com/SeleniumHQ/docker-selenium/issues/147).
+Do **NOT** expose your Selenium grid to the outside world (e.g. in AWS), because Selenium does not provide authentication.
+Therefore, if the ports are not firewalled malicious users will use [your Selenium grid as a bot net](https://github.com/SeleniumHQ/docker-Selenium/issues/147).

 There are also additional steps you can take to ensure you're using the correct image: